Balsamic roasted brussels sprouts are the TASTIEST way to enjoy them. With crispy peels and toasty, caramelized bits!

 - salt & pepper

-- Toss in olive oile and balsamic vinegar and arrange on a large sheet pan.
+- Combine - Toss the brussels sprouts in olive oile and balsamic vinegar, then arrange on a large sheet pan.
 Season generously with salt and pepper.

-- Roast for 25 minutes or until sprouts are browned and cooked through, flipping once halfway through.
+- Roast - roast for 25 minutes at 450ºF or until the brussels sprouts are browned and cooked through, flipping once halfway through. *see note 1

 - Serve - Sprinkle with parmesan cheese if desired.
 Enjoy!

 - A hot oven helps to get those crispy, flaky peels, and helps caramelization happen on the surface of the brussels sprouts.
 A lot of roasted brussels sprouts recipes call for roasting at 425°F, but we're going even higher (450°F) to make them extra crispy!